 Note: A telephone interview by the author and an oral history interview by Cari Goetcheus, transcribed by Erika Schroeder (Cultural Landscape Leaders Project, NPS, National Center for Preservation Technology and Training, 2015), were principal sources for this article.

 —Sarah Allaback is senior manuscript editor at LALH.
-She is author of The First American Women Architects and coeditor of Warren H. Manning, Landscape Architect and Environmental Planner.
-Her forthcoming book, Marjorie Sewell Cautley, Landscape Architect for the Motor Age, will be released this fall.
+She is author of Marjorie Sewell Cautley, Landscape Architect for the Motor Age and The First American Women Architects and coeditor of Warren H. Manning, Landscape Architect and Environmental Planner.